HernandezMatiasDev/TicTacToe/README.md

 Easy: Attempts to build a straight line of tokens.

-Medium: Attempts to build a straight line, but will actively block the opponent if they are about to win (two tokens in a row).
+Medium: Attempts to build a straight line, but will block the opponent if they are about to win (two tokens in a row).

 Hard-human: Simulates a highly skilled human player who occasionally makes mistakes.